shabbychef/imdb_mirror/README.md

     totroles=n()) %>%
 	ungroup()

-# this is godawful slow and terrible
+# this is godawful slow and terrible: compute salary on a rolling window
 pyrs <- 1945:2016
 rollsum <- function(yrnum,tots,window=9) {
   yrv <- rep(0,length(pyrs))